ceph/ceph/doc/rados/configuration/bluestore-config-ref.rst

 Automatic Cache Sizing
 ======================

-Bluestore can be configured to automatically resize it's caches when tc_malloc is configured as the memory allocator and the ``bluestore_cache_autotune`` setting is enabled.
+Bluestore can be configured to automatically resize it's caches when TCMalloc is configured as the memory allocator and the ``bluestore_cache_autotune`` setting is enabled.
 This option is currently enabled by default.
 Bluestore will attempt to keep OSD heap memory usage under a designated target size via